 If the defendant fails to successfully complete the Deferred Prosecution Program, the defendant is terminated from the program and the case is returned to court for prosecution.

-A referral is made by the Judge, State’s Attorney, Public Defender, Private Attorney, or Police Department.
-The request for a Deferred Prosecution Application will usually be made at the first court appearance; however, it may happen prior to charging or at any time prior to the case being indicted.
+A referral is made by the Judge, SAO, Public Defender/Private Attorney, or Police Department.
+The request for an application is usually made at the first court appearance.
+But, it may happen prior to charging or at any time prior to the case being indicted.

-If the defendant is accepted into the Deferred Prosecution Program, he/she will sign an agreement on his or her next court date.
-The defendant is required to provide a videotaped statement admitting to the elements of the case and his or her involvement in it.
+If accepted into the Deferred Prosecution Program, the defendant is required to provide a videotaped statement admitting to the elements of the case and their involvement in it. .
+They will sign an agreement during the videotaped admission.

 If the defendant is not accepted into the Deferred Prosecution Program, he/she will be notified by the coordinator.
 There are no appeal hearings for rejection.